Developer Transition Kit: Performance

 In an interview shortly after the introduction of the DTK, Apple’s SVP of Software Engineering Craig Federighi praised the DTK's performance and contributed to expectations of superlative performance of forthcoming commercial products based upon Apple silicon custom-engineered for the Macintosh platform: “Even that DTK hardware, which is running on an existing iPad chip that we don’t intend to put in a Mac in the future – it’s just there for the transition – the Mac runs awfully nice on that system.
 It’s not a basis on which to judge future Macs ... but it gives you a sense of what our silicon team can do when they’re not even trying – and they’re going to be trying.”

 Conditions of use

-To receive a DTK, developers needed to sign up for a one year membership to Apple's Universal App Quick Start Program, at a cost of US$500.
+To receive a DTK, developers were required to sign up for a one year membership to Apple's Universal App Quick Start Program at a cost of US$500.

-The membership to this program came with a couple of benefits, such as code-level technical support, access to one-on-one labs with Apple engineers and a license to use a DTK made available by Apple, effectively giving access to the DTK on a loan basis.
+The membership included several benefits such as code-level technical support, access to one-on-one labs with Apple engineers, and a license to use a loaned DTK.

-The device had to be returned to Apple one year after joining the Universal App Quick Start Program, "or as otherwise earlier requested by Apple".
+The device had to be returned to Apple one year after joining the Universal App Quick Start Program, "or as otherwise earlier requested by Apple."

 Several conditions of use were attached, including restrictions against disassembling the computer, running unauthorized benchmark tests, or using it for work other than transition-related software development.